TuringLang/AdvancedVI.jl/README.md

-# AdvancedVBayes.jl
+# AdvancedVI.jl
-A library for variational Bayesian methods in Julia
+A library for variational Bayesian inference in Julia.